GurvanKervern/dummy-static-website/README.md

 # dummy-static-website

+Just clone the repo in your website's intended root direcotry and you're good to go.

 This sample website was created for people who need to test Apache, Nginx, Litespeed, Varnish, Squid or any file-serving application and don't have time to create a website everytime